debMan/cheatSheets/docker-cheatsheet.md

   - network `my_api` for mongo and nodejs containers
 * Multiple containers can be attached to a same network.
 * More new virtual networks can be created.
+* Docker uses the container names as their host name for containers talking to each other on new bridge networks which created.
+(NOT default bridge).
+It can be reached with `--link` on default network when using `docker run` but hard.
 ``` bash
 docker network ls
 # the default network structure for clean instal is: